followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxFunnel/4 Events/itemClick.md

 ===========================================================================

 <!--shortDescription-->
-Raised when a user clicks a funnel item.
+Raised when a [funnel item](/Documentation/Guide/Widgets/Funnel/Funnel_Items/Overview/) is clicked or tapped.
 <!--/shortDescription-->

 <!--fullDescription-->